EmmanuelNiyonshuti/mdtopdf/README.md

 ## Install

-`WeasyPrint` relies on native system libraries and works best with stable Python versions.
+We rely on `WeasyPrint` for HTML → PDF, which itself depends on some native system libraries.

-You have to make sure you have **Python ≥ 3.12** installed.
+If you run into import errors, make sure you are using **Python ≥ 3.12** and that the required system dependencies for WeasyPrint are installed.

 Then install project dependencies:
 ```python